ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 ```
 ### ✅ Export Verifier Contract
-Final step in this section is to generate the func verifier contract which we will use in our project.
+Final step in this section is to generate the FunC verifier contract which we will use in our project.
 ```bash
 node ../../../snarkjs/build/cli.cjs zkey export funcverifier circuit_final.zkey ../../contracts/verifier.fc
 ```